 The Chapelle gaffer 'Bluenose' was impressive, finishing nearly 10 minutes ahead of the always well-sailed 'Brigadoon'. ships competing, and the proceeds went to widows and orphans of sailors who'd been injured or lost at sea.
 The boats were sponsored, as they are to this day.
 And competition was often fierce.
 Despite a few lapses over the years, the regatta is still going strong.
 And while this year's turnout may have been a bit smaller than previous fleets, it's still one of the largest wooden and classic boat fleets in the country.
 As always, the starting line was off the Cityfront near the St. Francis YC, and this year all but three starters crossed the finish line behind Treasure Island.
 The MMR is set up as a 'pursuit' race, with many different starting times based on handicaps.
 (The slowest boats start first; the fastest, last.)
-This simple handicapping system makes it easy to
+This simple handicapping system makes it easy to tell which boat wins each class: the one that crosses the finish line first.

-If you've ever noticed how low-slung the boom is on a Bird Boat, you know why the winning crew on 'Curlew' wore helmets. over the boat several more times in a fruitless search for his ring.
-He finally decided if it had to be lost, what better time and place than aboard the boat he and Pam had owned for 30 years - and what better place and time than a division win at the 2013 Master Mariners.
-Actually, it would be tough for anyone to maintain a long face after such a great day of sailing, especially after coming tell which boat wins each class: the one that crosses the finish line first.
 While most of the boats are 'woodies', a few are non-wood 'classic' designs and are thus accepted in the fleet.
 In fact, the three largest schooners - the 79-ft Freda B, the 82-ft Seaward and the 72-ft Gaslight - all have steel hulls, despite their traditional designs and rigs.
 The fleet is divided between gaffers and Marconi rigs, then further divided by size.
 Overall, the competitors' attitudes could be described as friendly rivalries, Below: The bright-finished 'Olive' is chased to the finish by 'Morning Star' and 'Puff' off Treasure Island.
 Spread: Wonderful woodies. but there's also usually fierce competition in several classes.
 And in several classes there is more than just bragging rights and a trophy at stake - there is family honor to protect!
 Protests are rare, as the overall emphasis is on goodnatured fun.
-Many of the boats, such as Terry Klaus' 50-ft Herreshoff schooner Brigadoon, have competed in the regatta over 35 vears. $\mathbf{A}{ ext{s}}$ the name implies, the largest boats are in the Big Schooner division.
+Many of the boats, such as Terry Klaus' 50-ft Herreshoff schooner Brigadoon, have competed in the regatta over 35 vears.
+As the name implies, the largest boats are in the Big Schooner division.
 Each year the schooners Seaward, Alma, Gaslight and Freda B sail hard and fast to try take home the prize.
 The scow schooner Alma, built in 1891, is owned and operated by National Park Service, and is the last working scow of her type.
 Her competition are all local charter boats: Billy Martinelli's replica scow schooner Gas Light, SF Bay Adventures' Freda B, and Seaward, which is owned by the Sausalito nonprofit Call of the Sea.
 This year competition was particularly hot among the big schooners.
 Martinelli had planned to sail Gaslight as a spectator boat this year.
 But he had a last-minute change of heart, and made a very strong showing in the race.
-All the schooners sailed hard, but Freda B sailed the Seaward were hard on Freda B's heels during most of the race, but Freda B inched ahead to cross the finish line first.
+All the schooners sailed hard, but Freda B sailed the best, taking her first win from the faster Marconi-rigged Seaward.
+Gaslight and Seaward were hard on Freda B's heels during most of the race, but Freda B inched ahead to cross the finish line first.
 Freda's captain, Paul Dines, figures that pre-race training with his race crew paid off.
 "We got a very good start," recalls Dines, "but Gas Light was close to us through the whole race.
 They were tough to catch, but after the Southampton mark, Freda B was able to point a little higher for the final beat to the finish."
 The smallest one design boats in the